jonepl/CTCI/src/Chapter2/README.md

 # Linked List

-Linked List - is a linear collectio of dta elements whose order is not  given by their physical in memory.
+Linked List - is a linear collection of data elements whose order is not  given by their physical in memory.

 * Properties:
     * Sequential Access - access elements one by one (Not random access)